andrfilipenk/new/.qoder/repowiki/en/content/HTTP Services/HTTP Services.md

 The Request and Response objects are tightly integrated into the MVC architecture through dependency injection and the application lifecycle.

-### Application-Level Handling
+### -Level Handling
-The `Application::handle()` method receives a `Request` object and returns a `Response`.
+The `::handle()` method receives a `Request` object and returns a `Response`.
 It orchestrates routing, dispatching, and exception handling, ensuring all responses pass through a consistent pipeline.

 ### Controller Access
 Controllers inherit helper methods from the base `Controller` class: